-\$60,000 of the annual LIHTC allocation shall be set aside for projects returning for supplemental LIHTCs after having received a carryoverreservation or allocation in an earlier yearof LIHTCs.
+\$60,000 of the annual LIHTC allocation shall be set aside for projects returning for supplemental LIHTCs after having received a reservation or allocation of LIHTCs.
 Requests made under this set-aside can be up to \$30,000.
-The decision will be made by the Authority staff and projects.
+The decision will be made by the Authority staff.
 Projects must meet one or more of the following criteria: